 - Administrators trained in FEMA’s National Incident Management System

 - Implementation of the Incident Command System until relieved by first responders

 - Assessment of hazards, with plans to reduce the probability of hazards causing an emergency situation, or lessen the consequences of unavoidable emergencies.

 - Ongoing safety and security audits

-Tragic lessons in Newtown, Connecticut and Columbine, Colorado have prompted the U.S. Department of Education to recommend additional options for staff members to consider when protecting students from harm.
+Tragic lessons in Newtown, Connecticut; Columbine, Colorado; Parkland, Florida, and Santa Fe, Texas have prompted many governmental entities to recommend additional options for staff members to consider when protecting students from harm.
 Teachers and staff are being asked to take a more assertive role in keeping their students safe and surviving the unlikely event of an "active shooter" situation on campus by considering such options as run away, hide, or fight.